Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

-The above factorization (and the Tian factorization from which it is derived), does not always capture every conditional independence constraint in $p(V)$ implied by the Markov property of the underlying hidden variable DAG $\G(V \cup H).$ However, it is particularly simple to work with, and under some conditions, which we derive in Section~\ref{sec:unrestricted}, is capable of capturing all such constraints.
-A more general set of factorizations that is guaranteed to capture all ordinary conditional independence constraints, as well as a nested factorization that captures all equality constraints was described in \citep{richardson2003markov} and \citep{richardson2017nested} respectively.
-Details on the nested factorization are provided in Section~\ref{sec:sequential}, where we use it in order to derive estimators for any identifiable $\psi(t).$
+The above factorization (and the district factorization from which it is derived) does not always capture every equality restriction in $p(V)$ implied by the Markov property of the underlying hidden variable DAG $\G(V \cup H).$ However, it is particularly simple to work with, and under some conditions, which we derive in Section~\ref{sec:nps}, is capable of capturing all such restrictions.

-Fig.~\ref{fig:roadmap} shows the roadmap for the rest of our paper.
-All proofs can be found in Appendix~\ref{app:proofs}.
-For the remainder of the paper, we will assume without loss of generality that the outcome $Y$ is a descendant of $T,$ else the target $\psi(t)$ is identified trivially as $\E[Y]$ which does not pose an interesting inference problem.